JiangWeixian/actions-article-helper/README.md

 # actions-article-helper

-If you write article in github issue like me, you can use this action to *check issue article grammar*.
+If you write article in github issue like me, you can use this action to *check issue article grammar & generate article description*.

 ![screenshot](https://pbs.twimg.com/media/Foxfv3GagAAHChH?format=jpg&name=medium)

+Check https://github.com/JiangWeixian/actions-article-helper/issues/1 for more details.

+## features

+- 🔍 Check issue article grammar
+- 📝 Generate issue article description

-This actions will comment check result under issue.
+*This actions will comment result under issue.*

 ## usage